Computer Programming Careers

 Data Science

 Data science involves the use of algorithms and various systems to draw new knowledge or insights from structured and unstructured data.
-After completing coursework in machine learning and management systems, students often seek out careers in data analysis or database administration.
+After completing coursework in machine learning and data management systems, students often seek out careers in data analysis or database administration.

 Artificial Intelligence

-More and more technologies incorporate some form of artificial or machine intelligence to solve problems or perform their functions more effectively.
+More and more technologies incorporate some form of artificial intelligence to solve problems or perform their functions more effectively.
 As a result, learners specializing in artificial intelligence can enter a variety of careers in computer programming while applying their expertise in human language technologies and advanced algorithm design.

 Mobile Development